 For this reason you should be looking towards over-ear or on-ear reference grade headphones for increased comfort.
 I'll give some suggestions in the next sections.

 There's no right or wrong with noise isolation.
-If you need to block out the sound around you in a noisy office you want good isolation, if you need to be able to hear someone talking to you, or the automated voice telling you the next station stop, you need to keep your hearing open.
+If you need to block out the sound around you in a noisy office or homes you want good isolation, if you need to be able to hear someone talking to you, or the automated voice telling you the next station stop, you need to keep your hearing open.
 Here's a quick run down of the options:

 Real headphones are an investment not only in your health, but can take their place in many facets of your life.
 If you enjoy listening to music (and who doesn't?) but have never owned a real audiophile grade headphone you're in for a treat.
 You'll probably hear new melodies and harmonies in songs you've heard for years.